The negative imperative: „Sprechen Sie bitte nicht!“

 Exercise 2: Multiple Choice

-Instruction: Choose the correct form of the negative imperative.
+Instruction: Choose the grammatically correct negative imperative.

 1.